Baked Apple Slices

 How to Bake Apple Slices

-Add the sliced apples to a large mixing bowl with the butter, sugars, cinnamon, salt, and cornstarch.
-Gently toss with a spatula until the apples are well coated.
+Mix: I add the sliced apples to a large mixing bowl with butter, sugars, cinnamon, salt, and cornstarch.
+Then, I gently toss everything with a spatula until the apples are evenly coated.

-Dump the apple mixture into a casserole dish.
+Transfer: I dump the apple mixture into a casserole dish, spreading it out evenly.

-Top the baked apples with scoops of vanilla ice cream, or serve them in bowls with caramel sauce drizzled over top.
+Serve: I top the warm baked apples with scoops of ice cream or drizzle them with my favorite sauce before serving.

 Make-Ahead and Storage